Zhxx-R/E2E/README.md

 rosrun sensor_simulator sensor_simulator_cuda
 ```

-You can refer to [config.yaml](Simulator/src/config/config.yaml) for modifications of the sensor (e.g., camera and LiDAR parameters) and environment (e.g., maze_type and obstacle density).
-For generalization, the policy trained in forest (type-5) can be zero-shot transferred to 3D Perlin (type-1).
+You can refer to [config.yaml](Simulator/src/config/config.yaml) for modifications of the sensor (e.g., camera and LiDAR parameters) and environment (e.g., scenario type and obstacle density).

 **3. Start the YOPO Planner**